MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SafeLinksPolicy.md

 ### -AllowClickThrough
 The AllowClickThrough parameter specifies whether to allow users to click through to the original URL on warning pages.
 Valid values are:

 $true: The user is allowed to click through to the original URL.
+This is the default value.
 $false: The user isn't allowed to click through to the original URL.

 ```yaml